 Green is the color of the season and Going Green is the new mantra.
 Inherently we all want to do our bit to keep the planet green.
 Or at least minimize the impact that we make on it.
 But not many of us are able to do something at least not to the extent that we would like to.
 But sometimes we just get lucky…

 It has been more than six months since I shifted to Gurgaon.
-And incidentally, here I live in an independent house, after living in high rise apartments for years.
+And incidentally, here, I live in an independent house, after living in high rise apartments for years.
 On top of it, the plot next to our house is lying empty.
-Giving us more space to see around without infringing into someone else’s private space.
+Giving us more space to see around without infringing on someone else’s private space.
 The lane in which we live is a reasonably green place and you see a lot of greenery on all sides of the house.
 Like someone said about travelers ‘The people who want to go for a trip are the ones who have just come back from one’, I was also inspired by my new green surroundings.
 Of course, I had all the time available to me to think and do something about going green.

 Going Green – Small steps